 During that time, I met Nele Krüger at Watoto Wetu Tanzania where she did volunteer work for one year.
 I talked to her about my problem and asked her if I could get a sponsor who would support me with my bachelor study.
 She included me to the program of education matters e.V. who started to sponsor me from the first year to the third year of my studies.

 I thank all my sponsors who supported me through education matters e.V. for their contribution.
 With your support I managed to finish my Bachelor degree of information and communication technology.

 Thank you again to everyone who helped me achieving my first degree.

 Vincent Muwonge joined Education Matters 7 years ago, when he was in the fifth grade of primary school at the Divine Mission Junior School.
-He was absorbed into the sponsorship program of our organization, when we discovered that he is an orphan child and the people he used to stay with couldn’t afford his school fees anymore.
+He was taken into the sponsorship program of our organization, as he is an orphan child and the people he lived with couldn’t afford his school fees anymore.
 Since then, Education Matters took over his school fees at the Divine Mission Junior School.

-His grades in primary school were good enough to promote him to the secondary level.
+His grades in primary school were sufficient to promote him to the secondary level.
 Therefore he joined secondary school at K Garden Grove College Buddo from senior one to senior three.

 While in senior three, Vincent realized that he was struggling with the theory taught at class.
 This insight forced him to think of other options that can help him achieve his goals beside from staying at school.
-Because he was very confident, he asked Education Matters administrators, to join a vocational institute to prepare him for his career start.
-He always had zeal of being a boss for himself, so he always worked hard to achieve this goal.
+He decidet on asking Education Matters e.V., to support him in vocational traning to prepare him for his career start.
+One of his visions was to one day be an employer himself and he worked ambitiously towards this goal.